Lewis: Joshua a big fish in a little pond, used Klitschko model staying in UK

 “Joshua is the man to beat in the division.
 He’s a marketer’s dream and has great looks and personality,” said Lewis.

 “All this is great when packaging him as a product.
 But as a fighter who’s been there, I find it a bit difficult to understand why Joshua wasn’t as pressed to lift that WBC belt from Wilder as he was to get the IBF belt from Charles Martin.

 “Everybody has the right to be a champion in their own way.
 So I wish him all the best.
-I just want to see him go after the undisputed title with the same urgency that he did to consolidate all the other belts.
+I want to see him go after the undisputed title with the same urgency as consolidating all the other belts.

-“Right now Joshua (📸 Sky Sports) is a big fish swimming in a little pond.
+“Right now, Joshua is a big fish swimming in a little pond.
 They are using the model that the Klitschko’s had in Germany and applying it to England.

 “I’m not mad at that, but even the Klitschko’s fought in other countries.
 As a world champion, he has to come out of his comfort zone.

 “I don’t blame him for being leery about coming to America.
 Especially if you go by the bad judging decisions that happen there in so many fights, but at some point, if he wants to achieve a worldwide box office status, he will have to fight in front of audiences outside of the UK.

 “The funny thing is that Joshua may truly be the best of the bunch.
 But we won’t know until he starts talking sense for the event fights.